-People in the North Island were more likely to be supplied with bacteriologically and protozoally compliant
+People in the North Island were more likely to be supplied with protozoal compliant drinking-water than those in the South Island

-In the reporting period 2014-2015, 97% (2.8 million) of the North Island population on registered community drinking-water supplies was served by bacteriologically compliant drinking-water and 96% (0.9 million) of the South Island population (Figure 2).
+In the 2015-2016 reporting period 2015-2016, 98% (2.8 million) of the North Island population on registered community drinking-water supplies was served by bacteriological compliant drinking-water as well as 98% (0.9 million) of the South Island population (Figure 2).

-In the North Island, 87% (2.5 million) of the population on registered supplies was served by drinking-water known to comply with the protozoal requirements, whereas in the South Island 57% (0.5 million) received protozoally compliant drinking-water (Figure 3).
+In the North Island, 88% (2.5 million) of the population on registered supplies was served by drinking-water known to comply with the protozoal requirements, whereas in the South Island 62% (0.5 million) received protozoal compliant drinking-water (Figure 3).

-Figure 2: Percentage of population^{} with access to bacteriologically compliant drinking-water by territorial authority
+Figure 2: Percentage of population with access to bacteriological compliant drinking-water by territorial authority, 2015-2016

-Figure 3: Percentage of population with access to protozoally compliant drinking-water by territorial authority
+Figure 3: Percentage of population with access to protozoal compliant drinking-water by territorial authority, 2015-2016

-Source (Figure 2 and 3): Ministry of Health, 2016 based on the population served by registered drinking-water supplies serving more than 100 people
+Source (Figure 2 and 3): Ministry of Health 2017